bbc/psammead/CONTRIBUTING.md

 ### After merge

-After merging a pull request into `latest` the Jenkins pipeline publishes the changes to npm and the Psammead Storybook https://bbc.github.io/psammead.
+After merging a pull request into `latest` the Jenkins pipeline publishes the new package versions to npm and the Psammead Storybook to github pages at https://bbc.github.io/psammead.
 Once the pipeline runs successfully:

 - Confirm the version update with `npm show {pkg} version`.
 - Confirm storybook updates at https://bbc.github.io/psammead.